 I lead a retreat called “A Walk with Good Shepherd.”
-I developed this in 2004 and have used it since then, most recently with a group at the Prince of Peace Abbey.
-You can use this handout to guide you in a time of Scripture meditation and prayer for a personal retreat or to lead a group on retreat.
+I developed this in 2004 and have used it many times since then, most recently with a group at the Prince of Peace Abbey.
+You can use this handout to guide you in a time of Scripture meditation and prayer for a personal retreat or to leading a group.

 “When Jesus arrived, he saw this huge crowd.
 At the sight of them, his heart broke — like sheep with no shepherd they were.
 He went right to work teaching them” (Mark 6:34, MSG; see also Matthew 9:36).